Review: The Guns of Gettysburg

 Brendan: So everyone should play it?

-Thrower: I said everyone should play a Bowen Simmons game: I prefer his previous offering, Napoleon’s Triumph.
+Thrower: I said everyone should play a Bowen Simmons game: I prefer her previous offering, Napoleon’s Triumph.
 Gettysburg has minor issues that aren’t there in the earlier game, which also takes an hour less to play.
 But it’s out of print and colossally expensive, whereas Gettysburg just hit the shelves at a sensible price, and is still a wonderful game.

 Right, the line is ready: grab some binoculars.
 You’re about to witness an authentic recreation of the high water mark of the Confederacy and some stunning pyrotechnics from the Union artillery.